Parity bit: Usage

-Because of its simplicity, parity is used in many hardware applications where an operation can be repeated in case of difficulty, or where simply detecting the error is helpful.
+Because of its simplicity, parity is used in many hardware applications in which an operation can be repeated in case of difficulty, or simply detecting the error is helpful.
 For example, the SCSI and PCI buses use parity to detect transmission errors, and many microprocessor instruction caches include parity protection.
-Because the I-cache data is just a copy of main memory, it can be disregarded and re-fetched if it is found to be corrupted.
+Because the Instruction cache data is just a copy of the main memory, it can be disregarded and refetched if it is found to be corrupted.

 In serial data transmission, a common format is 7 data bits, an even parity bit, and one or two stop bits.
-This format accommodates all the 7-bit ASCII characters in an 8-bit byte.
+That format accommodates all the 7-bit ASCII characters in an 8-bit byte.
 Other formats are possible; 8 bits of data plus a parity bit can convey all 8-bit byte values.

-In serial communication contexts, parity is usually generated and checked by interface hardware (e.g., a UART) and, on reception, the result made available to a processor such as the CPU (and so too, for instance, the operating system) via a status bit in a hardware register in the interface hardware.
-Recovery from the error is usually done by retransmitting the data, the details of which are usually handled by software (e.g., the operating system I/O routines).
+In serial communication contexts, parity is usually generated and checked by interface hardware (such as a UART) and, on reception, the result made available to a processor such as the CPU (and so too, for instance, the operating system) via a status bit in a hardware register in the interface hardware.
+Recovery from the error is usually done by retransmitting the data, the details of which are usually handled by software (such as the operating system I/O routines).

-When the total number of transmitted bits, including the parity bit, is even, odd parity has the advantage that the all-zeros and all-ones patterns are both detected as errors.
-If the total number of bits is odd, only one of the patterns is detected as an error, and the choice can be made based on which is expected to be the more common error.
+When the total number of transmitted bits, including the parity bit, is even, odd parity has the advantage that both all-zeros and all-ones patterns are detected as errors.
+If the total number of bits is odd, only one of the patterns is detected as an error, and the choice can be made based on what the more common error is expected to be.

 RAID array

 Parity data is used by RAID arrays (redundant array of independent/inexpensive disks) to achieve redundancy.
 If a drive in the array fails, remaining data on the other drives can be combined with the parity data (using the Boolean XOR function) to reconstruct the missing data.

-For example, suppose two drives in a three-drive RAID 5 array contained the following data:
+For example, suppose two drives in a three-drive RAID 4 array contained the following data:

 To calculate parity data for the two drives, an XOR is performed on their data:

 The resulting parity data, 10111001, is then stored on Drive 3.

 Should any of the three drives fail, the contents of the failed drive can be reconstructed on a replacement drive by subjecting the data from the remaining drives to the same XOR operation.
 If Drive 2 were to fail, its data could be rebuilt using the XOR results of the contents of the two remaining drives, Drive 1 and Drive 3: